nnewbie-don/Custom-pop-_os-iso-img-file/README.md

-Custom pop!_os iso img file with all necessities
+Custom ubuntu iso img file with all necessities
-I am creating the best out of the box experience for pop!_os by using cubic natively in an ubuntu dekstop environment.
+I am creating the best out of the box experience for ubuntu by using cubic natively in an ubuntu dekstop environment.
 Feel free to give me feedbacks on things you would want me to install.
 Or if you want me to make a video editor focused or gaming focused version of the ISO.

 ## Used By